Lope Ruiz de Esparza: History

-Don Lope Ruiz de Esparza was born in Pamplona, to a family of Basque nobility.
+Don Lope Ruiz de Esparza was born in Pamplona, Spain to a family of Basque nobility.
 It appears Lope Ruiz de Esparza was the first Esparza to come from Spain to New Spain.
-Many genealogists agree he may be the only Esparza to settle in New Spain and is the ancestor of all the Esparza families in early Mexico and the early U.S. The surname Esparza is said to mean one who came from Esparza (a barren place or a place where feather grass grew) in Spain.
+Many genealogists agree he may have been the only Esparza to settle in New Spain and is the ancestor of all the Esparza families in early Mexico and the early U.S. The surname Esparza is said to mean one who came from Esparza (a barren place or a place where feather grass grew) in Spain.
 The word was derived from the Latin sparsus ('spread abroad, scattered'), probably referring to land that yields little.
 Esparza is the name of a village near Pamplona in Navarre, Spain.

-It is very likely that the Ruiz de Esparza family of Aguascalientes could trace its roots back to that small village.
+It is very likely that the Ruiz de Esparza family of Aguascalientes could trace its roots back to that same small village.
 The patriarch of this family in Mexico was Lope Ruiz de Esparza, who is documented by the Catálogo de pasajeros a Indias (Vol. III – #2.633) as having sailed from Spain to Mexico on 8 February 1593.
-After arriving in Mexico, Lope made his way to Aguascalientes, where about a year later, he is believed to have married (Ana) Francisca de Gabai Navarro y Moctezuma.
-In the following decades, the Ruiz de Esparza family intermarried extensively with other prominent Spanish families in early Aguascalientes, including Romo de Vivar, Macías Valadez, and Tiscareño de Molina..
+After arriving in Mexico, Lope made his way to Aguascalientes, where about a year later, he is believed to have married (Ana) Francisca de Gabadi Navarro y Moctezuma.
+In the following decades, the Ruiz de Esparza family intermarried extensively with other prominent Spanish families in early Aguascalientes, including the influential Macías-Valadez, Romo de Vivar, and Tiscareño de Molina families.